Adjusting to a New Axial Spondyloarthritis Diagnosis

 Care for your emotional and physical health as you manage axial spondyloarthritis (axSpA), including ankylosing spondylitis (AS).

-Axial spondyloarthritis (axSpA) is almost always diagnosed in young adults – people just starting out in life.
+Young adults -- people just starting out in life -- are most often the ones diagnosed with axial spondyloarthritis (axSpA).
 You’re in school, planning families and building careers.
 Learning you have any chronic illness is difficult.
 But it can be even harder when “you’re supposed to be at your peak,” says a 24-year-old nurse with ankylosing spondylitis (AS).
 Even though you may feel overwhelmed, know that you are not alone.
 You can live a happy, full life with axSpA.

 A diagnosis of axSpA means some things in your life may have to change.
 If your job involves long hours sitting at a computer or building houses, you may have to make adjustments.
 Some sports may not be possible, but others can be great for you.
 And the way you interact with family members may need adjustment.